aws/aws-fpga/sdk/management/fpga_image_tools/README.md

 * **fpga-clear-local-image**
    * Clears the specified FPGA image slot, including FPGA internal and external memories that are used by the slot.
 The fpga-image-slot parameter is a logical index that represents a given FPGA within an instance.
 Use fpga-describe-local-image to return the FPGA image status, and fpga-describe-local-image-slots to return the available FPGA image slots for the instance.

+**All of the Amazon FPGA Image Management Tools support a `-help` option that may be used to display the full set of options.**

 ## Installs or updates to the Amazon FPGA Image Management Tools

 The tools come pre-installed in `/usr/bin` for Amazon Linux, version 2016.09 or later.